-During, 2007/08, no notices were issued for feral animal breaches in the Shire.
+During, 2012/2013, no notices were issued for feral animal breaches in the Shire.
 The Livestock Health and Pest Authority undertook aerial baiting programs for wild dogs and ground baiting programs for foxes.
-A trial program was established to declare foxes as a pest animal which would require landholders to control foxes on their land.
-This is a 3 year program and is still underway.

 Deer (including red deer and fallow deer) are considered to be an increasing threat due to an increase in numbers and distribution.
 These animals cause problems by eating livestock feed, destroying fences and causing car accidents.